DR JESS RAYNER

 What do all those different types of therapy really mean?

 As a Clinical Psychologist I have been formally trained in using a number of different therapy approaches.
-There is no approach 'better' or 'worse' than another, but rather each may be more helpful for different things.
+There is no approach 'better' or 'worse' than another, but each may be more helpful for different things.
 I will always tailor the approach to your needs, and often integrate more than one.
 After assessment I will discuss approaches with you that might be useful and we can make an informed decision on whether we go ahead with that approach.
-Lots of research shows that one of the key factors in effective therapy is our relationship (client-therapist) so I place great emphasis on this, as well as the evidence-based therapy models I apply.
+Lots of research shows that one of the key factors in effective therapy is our relationship (client-therapist) so I place an emphasis on this, as well as the evidence-based therapy models I apply.
 If you would like more information on the approaches I use, I am happy to answer any questions and discuss these with you, so do get in touch.